pslab-unibo/experiment-2025-ECAI-generative-bdi-agents/jakta-playground/src/main/resources/expectedOutcome.md

 Separate plans with a bar such as `---`.
 Represent the lack of conditions or operations with the word `<none>`.

-Events must be prefixed with either "achieve" or "test".
 Events can be drawn from the admissible goals.
 Conditions can be logic formulas over the beliefs, possibly involving negation and logical connectives.
-Operations must be prefixed with one of: "execute", "achieve", "test", "add", "remove", or "update".
 Operations can be drawn from the admissible actions or from the admissible goals.
 You can invent new admissible goals or beliefs, but you cannot invent admissible actions.
 Only use FOL syntax, with no quantifiers.